 - KYC Legal Advice and solutions for your STO.

 - Token Company Incorporation and Administration.

 - Administrative and Fiduciary Services.

 - Accounting services through our Associate Accounting Firm.

-Other Non-Legal ICO Services
+Other Non-Legal STO Services (Part C)

 - Smart contract preparation and drafting.

 - Listing on the Exchanges.